-The Hoosier state ushered in legal sports betting in Sept.
-2019, making it the 13th U.S. state, and the second Midwestern state, after Iowa who launched on Aug.
-15, to go live with the industry.
-Gov. Eric Holcomb signed Indiana’s sports wagering bill into law on May 8, 2019
+The Hoosier State ushered in legal sports betting in September 2019, making it the 13th U.S. state, and the second Midwestern state, to go live with the industry.
+Gov. Eric Holcomb signed Indiana’s sports wagering bill into law on May 8, 2019.

-On Sunday, Sept.
-1, sports wagering became officially legal in Indiana, with Gov. Holcomb placing the first bets — one on the Colts and Pacers to win their respective championships, and another on the Indiana Fever (WNBA) to win their contest that night (they lost).
-In total, three licensed sportsbooks opened up shop ahead of the 2019 NFL season.
+The first retail sportsbooks went live on September 1, with Gov. Holcomb placing the first bets – one on the Colts and Pacers to win their respective championships, and another on the Indiana Fever (WNBA) to win their contest that night (they lost).
+In total, three licensed sportsbooks debuted ahead of the 2019 NFL season.

 Indiana land-based sportsbooks

-Currently, 15 physical properties — a mix of casinos, racetracks, riverboat, and off-track-betting (OTB) facilities — have received sportsbook permits, and as of mid-September, 10 have opened or are scheduled to open by the end of the month.
+Currently, 14 physical properties — a mix of casinos, racetracks, riverboats, and off-track-betting (OTB) facilities — have received sportsbook permits.

 The sportsbooks vary in size, space, and comprehensiveness of their betting menus and technology.

 |Belterra Casino Resort||9/9/2019||Florence|

 |Blue Chip Casino||9/5/2019||Michigan City|

 |Harrah's Hoosier Park||9/19/2019||Anderson|

 |Winner's Circle Clarksville (OTB)||9/12/2019||Clarksville|